 Politicians seeking office make promises.
-This is presumably done in the belief that the promises will alter voters' beliefs about the policies the politician will implement if he is elected, and about the capabilities of the politician.
+This is presumably done in the belief that the promises will alter voters' beliefs about the politician the politician will implement if he is elected, and about the capabilities of the politician.
 The flip side of the coin is that these promises may later come back to haunt an office holder seeking re-election, so candidates must temper their promises in anticipation of future elections.
 This paper presents a model in which these effects arise as equilibrium phenomena.

-We focus on two aspects of the role of such rhetoric in political campaigns.
-The first we refer to as credible commitment, and study it using an infinitely repeated version of the one-dimensional spatial model, where candidates have policy preferences that change over time.
+We focus on one aspect of the role of such rhetoric in political campaigns, that we refer to as credible commitment, and study it using an infinitely repeated version of the one-dimensional spatial model, where candidates have policy preferences that change over time.
 With sufficiently patient voters and candidates, there are many equilibria.
 We characterize the range of credible promises that candidates can commit to.
 Rhetoric, in the form of promises provides a mechanism for voters to select among multiple equilibria in a repeated game, much like a focal point.
-In this sense, credible rhetoric solves a coordination problem that arises naturally in the context of multi-principal agency problems, where the many principals must somehow converge on a common rule in order to effectively control the agent.
+In this sense, credible rhetoric solves a coordination problem that arises naturally in the context of multiprincipal agency problems, where the many principals must somehow converge on a common rule in order to effectively control the agent.
 Campaign promises affect voters' expectations about what policies will be chosen by an elected official and they provide a benchmark for voters to link policy decisions with future re-election.
 In the absence of such public announcement, it is hard to imagine how voters would be able to magically come to a common agreement about what constitutes acceptable performance by an elected official.
-The second effect arises from asymmetry of information between voters and candidates, and we refer to this role of rhetoric as credible signaling.
-We show via an example how the model of credible commitment can be extended to allow for strategic information transmission from candidates to voters.